ironbar/arc25/docs/modeling/Iteration_13_reflections.md

 on the training set, won't be able to be applied at test time.
 Because during training o3 has developed its own natural language DSL.

+If we want to search, we should probably train the model to do search.
+That would be done with RL.
+Currently, I'm not doing that, just supervised fine-tuning on single turn conversation.

 ### Synthesis: Search and learn

+My bet is to combine search and learning.
+I believe that it should be the most efficient approach and that is how human intelligence works.

+The system would search python programs that implement the new task.
+And it will refine its search policy using hindsight experience replay.
+I believe that should reduce the number of search steps dramatically.

+My current approach is failing at search (exploration).
+It does not explore the full solution space, and repeats the errors over and over.
+This happens because:

+- The model has not been trained to search, that requires RL or distillation from a model that knows how to search
+- The current generation setup has no memory.
+All the predictions are independent, and that allows to repeat the errors over and over.
+I'm doing parallel search, when probably for ARC has more sense to do sequential search.

 ## Conclusion